 Sick or injured cats will require nursing and time to recover.

-A great many foster cats are just kittens and cats who simply need a place to stay until they can find a permanent home and all that is required is food, water, shelter, and cuddles.
+A great many foster cats are just kittens and cats who need a place to stay until they can find a permanent home and all they need is, water, shelter, and cuddles.

 What are the pros of fostering cats?